ManimCommunity/manim/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-Thank you for your interest in contributing to ManimCommunity!
+Thanks for your contributing to ManimCommunity!

-Before filling out the details below, please ensure:
+Before filling in the details, ensure:
-- Your local changes are up-to-date with ManimCommunity/manim's latest changes and any conflicts are resolved.
+- Your local changes are up-to-date with ManimCommunity/manim

-- The title of your PR starts with a keyword describing the changes made:
+- The title of your PR starts with at least one capitalized acronym:
-  Feature:
-  Bugfix:
-  Enhancement:
-  Doc:
-  Removal:
-  Misc:

-  Or create your own keyword if none of the previous keywords are applicable.
+  API: an API breaking change
+  CI: change related to building manim
+  BUG: bug fix
+  DEP: deprecation, or removal of a deprecated object
+  DEV: development tool or utility
+  DOC: documentation
+  ENH: enhancement or new feature
+  MNT: maintenance (refactoring, typos, etc.)
+  REV: revert an earlier commit
+  STY: style fix (whitespace, PEP8)
+  TST: addition or modification of tests
+  REL: manim release

-- The title of your PR gives a short summary to end-users on what changes have been made.
+- The title of your PR gives a descriptive summary to end-users.
 Some examples:
-  - `Bugfix: Fixed the issue with last animations not running to completion`)
+  - `BUG: Fixed the issue with last animations not running to completion`)
-  - `Feature: Added support for gradients in SVG files`) -->
+  - `ENH, DOC: Added support and documentation for gradients in SVG files`) Examples of what *NOT* to do:
+  - `MNT: fixed that styling issue` - not descriptive enough
+  - `fixed issue #XYZ` - end-user needs to do further research -->

 ## Motivation